OlegProUser/FirstShop/README.md

 # React + Vite

+Header file is not an App.jsx, - Product.jsx
 FOR DEPLOY IN THE BROWSER: npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.